awsdocs/aws-doc-sdk-examples/javav2/example_code/ses/Readme.md

-# Amazon Simple Email Service Java code examples
+# Amazon SES code examples for the SDK for Java

 ## Overview
-This README discusses how to run and test the Java code examples for Amazon Simple Email Service (Amazon SES).
+This README discusses how to run and test the AWS SDK for Java (v2) code examples for Amazon Simple Email Service (Amazon SES).

 Amazon SES is a cost-effective, flexible, and scalable email service that developers can use to send email.